PointCloudLibrary/pcl/doc/tutorials/content/pfh_estimation.rst

    1. get the nearest neighbors of p

-   2. for each pair of neighbors, compute the four values
+   2. for each pair of neighbors, compute the three angular values

    3. bin all the results in an output histogram